Euthydemus/Euthydemus.github.io/_posts/2019-04-21-recent-history-of-police.md

 <p>Turse, N. (2016, October 13).
 Pentagon video warns of "unavoidable" dystopian future for world's biggest cities.
 The Intercept.
 Retrieved from <a href="https://theintercept.com/2016/10/13/pentagon-video-warns-of-unavoidable-dystopian-future-for-worlds-biggest-cities/">https://theintercept.com/2016/10/13/pentagon-video-warns-of-unavoidable-dystopian-future-for-worlds-biggest-cities/</a></p>

 <p>Tuttle, C. (2018, June 12).
 Snapping back: Food stamp bans and criminal recidivism.
 Retrieved from <a href="https://papers.ssrn.com/sol3/Papers.cfm?abstract_id=2845435">https://papers.ssrn.com/sol3/Papers.cfm?abstract_id=2845435</a></p>

+<p>University of Vermont.
+(2019, January 21).
+Study: On Facebook and Twitter your privacy is at risk--even if you don't have an account.
+TechXplore.
+Retrieved from <a href="https://techxplore.com/news/2019-01-facebook-twitter-privacy-riskeven-dont.html">https://techxplore.com/news/2019-01-facebook-twitter-privacy-riskeven-dont.html</a></p>

 <p>Warzel, C. (2019, April 23).
 When license-plate surveillance goes horribly wrong.
 The New York Times.
 Retrieved from <a href="https://www.nytimes.com/2019/04/23/opinion/when-license-plate-surveillance-goes-horribly-wrong.html">https://www.nytimes.com/2019/04/23/opinion/when-license-plate-surveillance-goes-horribly-wrong.html</a></p>